DashaDaria/week-of-fortune/README.md

-A tool that helps build your week upcoming week.
+A tool that helps build your upcoming week.